hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 * Define a security plan.
 * Implementation of native-support library.
 * Implementation of Pairings API using JNI, arkworks, and alt-bn128.
+* Implementation of Pairings Signatures library.
+* Implementation of TSS library public interface (TBD: include mock implementation).
 * Execute Test Plan and validation.
 * Execute Security Audits.
 * Implementation of EC-key utility.

 **Stage 2**
 * Preconditions:
     * CI/CD pipelines to reference built artifacts in hedera-cryptography from hedera-services.
     * Implementation of the public interface for the TSS library.
-* Enable a mock implementation for the TSS library on the platform side?
 * Implementation of TSS library.
 * Execute Test Plan and validation.
 * Execute Security Audits.